spacemeat/pyke/README.md

 ### Override operators

 So how does one specify that an override *modifies* an option, instead of *replacing* it?
-When specifying the name of the option to set, you can append the name with '+' or '-' to specify adding / extending or removing.
-Only a few option types get special behavior for this syntax:
+When specifying the name of the option to set, you can append the name with '+' or '-' or another operator to specify the modifier.
+A few option types get special behavior for this syntax:

 |original type|operator|override type|effect
 |---|---|---|---